Kitum Cave

 Kitum Cave is located in Mount Elgon National Park, Kenya.
+It is one of five named "elephant caves" of Mount Elgon where animals, including elephants, "mine" the rock for its sodium-rich salts.
 In the 1980s, two European visitors contracted Marburg virus disease there.
-It is one of five named “elephant caves” of Mount Elgon where animals, including elephants, “mine” the rock for its sodium-rich salts.

 Description

 Kitum Cave is a non-solutional cave developed in pyroclastic (volcanic) rocks (not, as some have presumed, a lava tube).
 It extends about 200 m into the side of Mount Elgon near the Kenyan border with Uganda.
 The walls are rich in salt, and animals such as elephants have gone deep into the cave for centuries in search of salt.
 The elephants use their tusks to break off pieces of the cave wall that they then chew and swallow, leaving the walls scratched and furrowed; their actions have likely enlarged the cave over time.
 Other animals including bushbuck, buffalo and hyenas come to Kitum Cave to consume salt left by the elephants.
 There is a lot of bat guano deeper in the cave from fruit-eating and insectivorous bats.
 There is also a deep crevasse into which young elephants have fallen and died.